Breeding Cats and Dogs

 Breeder permits are required for residents who breed from their pet, those who breed as hobby breeders and those who have commercial breeding establishments.

-If you breed or intend to breed your cat or dog, you are required to obtain a breeder permit from Council and comply with the Breeder Code of Practice.
+If you breed or intend to breed your cat or dog, you are required to obtain a breeder permit from City of Gold Coast and comply with the Breeder Code of Practice.

 Compliance with the Breeder Code of Practice demonstrates your commitment to the responsible care and management of cats and dogs within our city.